Brian Ormond: Other work

 Ormond is co-owner and director of his wife's fashion brand 'POCO'.

 In 2021 Ormond launched his own sustainable footwear brand, 'Movrs'.

 Personal life

-On 18 June 2011 Ormond married model, Pippa O'Connor in a lavish ceremony in the Ritz Carlton Hotel in Co.
-Wicklow.
+On 18 June 2011 Ormond married model, Pippa O'Connor in a lavish ceremony in the Ritz Carlton Hotel in County Wicklow.
 Ormond's best man was his friend and You're a Star winner, Mickey Joe Harte while Big Brother UK winner, Brian Dowling served as O'Connor's honorary bridesmaid.
 Ormond and O'Connor have three sons together.

 Ormond also has a daughter, Chloe, from a previous relationship.

 In 2011 Ormond's home was the target of a nail bomb attack.